rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     - *Y* is conjointly a strictly *outranking* (resp. *outranked*) **and** *weakly independent* choice.
 Such a choice is called an *initial* (resp. *terminal*) *prekernel* (see the tutorial on :ref:`computing digraph kernels <Kernel-Tutorial-label>`).
 The initial prekernel now verifies principles **P1**, **P2**, **P3** and **P4**.

-    - To eventually verify principle **P5**, we recommend among all potential initial prekernels, a \*most determined* one, i.e. a strictly *outranking* and *weakly independent* choice supported by the highest criteria significance.
+    - To finally verify principle **P5**, we recommend among all potential initial prekernels, a \*most determined* one, i.e. a strictly *outranking* and *weakly independent* choice supported by the highest criteria significance.
 And in this most determined initial prekernel we eventually retain the alternative(s) that are included with highest criteria significance (see the tutorial on :ref:`Computing bipolar-valued kernel membership characteristic vectors <Bipolar-Valued-Kernels-Tutorial-label>`).

 Mind that a given strict outranking digraph may not always admit prekernels.
 This is the case when the digraph contains chordless circuits of odd length.
 Luckily, our strict outranking digraph *gcd* here does not show any chordless outranking circuits; a fact we can check with the *showChordlessCircuits()* method.